qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `volatile` can avoid wrong optimization related to reordering and merging memory reads/writes.
 - Time-of-check to time-of-use (TOCTOU).
 - In SQL database, for special uniqueness constraint that doesn't fit simple unique index (e.g. unique across two tables, conditional unique, unique within time range), and constraint is enforced by application, then:
-  - In MySQL (InnoDB), if in repeatable read level, application checks using `select ... for update` then insert, and the unique-checking column has index, then it works due to gap lock.
+  - In MySQL (InnoDB), if in repeatable read level, application checks using `select ... for update` then insert, and the unique-checked column has index, then it works due to gap lock.
 (Note that gap lock may cause deadlock under high concurrency, ensure deadlock detection is on and use retrying).
   - In PostgreSQL, if in repeatable read level, application checks using `select ... for update` then insert, it's not sufficient to enforce constraint under concurrency (due to write skew).
 Some solutions:
     - Use serializable level
     - Don't rely on application to enforce constraint: